jeremyButtler/alnSeq/README.md

 ## How to complie alnSeq as a python library

-For python alnSeq is compiled with -DBYTEMATRIX and -DINSDELSNP.
+For python alnSeq is compiled with -DDELINSSNP.
 This install expects a gcc compile (minigw or cygin for windows).

 You can change the compiler used with CC, but nothing else.